-21. Joint State and Local Funding
+21. Joint SHOPP and non-SHOPP Funding

-If Caltrans and a local or regional agency agree, they may, if consistent with all applicable state and federal laws, regulations, and guidelines, recommend that a new project or a project cost increase be jointly funded from state and local funds and execute a cooperative agreement to reflect the agreed participations.
-Caltrans may propose to make a SHOPP financial contribution for SHOPP-eligible work on a locally administered project.
-This is known as a Financial Contribution Only project.
-SHOPP funds programmed for use on Financial Contribution Only projects shall be directly related to the estimated cost of the SHOPP eligible work and shall be prioritized against other statewide needs consistent with the performance-based decision-making framework in the Transportation Asset Management Plan and the State Highway System Management Plan.
+If Caltrans and a local or regional agency agree, they may, if consistent with all applicable state and federal laws, regulations, and guidelines, recommend that a new project or a project cost increase be jointly funded from state and local funds and execute a cooperative agreement to identify the proposed improvements to be funded by each program for each project phase.
+SHOPP funds programmed for use on all jointly funded projects shall be directly related to the estimated cost of the SHOPP eligible work and shall be prioritized against other statewide needs consistent with the performance-based decision-making framework in the Transportation Asset Management Plan and the State Highway System Management Plan.